mnmaraes/central-archived/DESIGN.md

 Why not use a proper database?
 Doesn't have to be something large scale or scalable or super duper.
 It just has to work and be somewhat portable.
-It seems to me that Postgres fits all of that.
+It seems to me that SQLLite fits all of that.
 So why not just go with it?

+Well, if we're going to be messing around with SQL, let's just go for big papa Postgres

+Next thing is Diesel doesn't support async stuff.
+I don't **need** async stuff, but I **want** async stuff.
+Moving away from `Diesel` and towards `tokio_postgres`

 *Context*